goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 - If the human found them equal, then $\mu([1]) = \mu([2]) = 0.5$

 This is the standard cross-entropy loss function used in classification problems, measuring how well our predicted probabilities match the actual human judgments.

+Consider reading this beautiful blog on [Entropy](https://colah.github.io/posts/2015-09-Visual-Information/) by Christopher Olah, if you wish to gain a deeper understanding of cross-entropy.

 **The Bradley-Terry Model Connection**